-Esteban Tlelo‐Cuautle received the B.S. degree from Instituto Tecnológico de Puebla (ITP), Puebla, PUE, Mexico, in 1993.
-He then received both the M.S. and Ph.D. degrees from Instituto Nacional de AstrofÍsica, Óptica y Electrónica (INAOE), Puebla, PUE, Mexico, in 1995 and 2000, respectively.
-From 1995 to 2000, he was a part of the Electronics Engineering Department at ITP, and in 2001, he was appointed as a Professor and a Researcher at INAOE.
-From 2009 to 2010, he served as a Visiting Researcher at the Department of Electrical Engineering at the University of California at Riverside, USA.
-The program was partially supported by the National Council for Science and Technology (CONACyT at Mexico) through a sabbatical leave grant and through UC-MEXUS-CONACyT collaborative research grants.
-Tlelo‐Cuautle has authored and edited seven books, 15 book chapters, 56 journal articles, and around 100 conference papers.
-He is a Member of the National System for Researchers (SNI-CONACyT) and an IEEE Senior Member.
-He is a member of the editorial boards of many journals.
-He regularly serves as a reviewer in more than 20 high-impact-factor journals.
-His research interests include systematic synthesis and behavioral modeling and simulation of linear and nonlinear circuits and systems, chaotic oscillators, symbolic analysis, multiobjective evolutionary algorithms, and analog/RF and mixed‐signal design automation tools.
+Esteban Tlelo‐Cuautle received the B.S. degree from the Instituto Tecnologico de Puebla (ITP), Puebla, PUE, Mexico, in 1993.
+He then received both the M.S. and Ph.D. degrees from the Instituto Nacional de Astrofisica, Optica y Electronica (INAOE), Puebla, PUE, Mexico, in 1995 and 2000, respectively.
+From 1995 to 2000, he was part of the Electronics Engineering Department at the ITP, and, in 2001, he was appointed as a Professor and a Researcher at the INAOE.
+From 2009 to 2010, he served as a Visiting Researcher at the Department of Electrical Engineering, University of California, Riverside, CA, USA.
+Tlelo‐Cuautle has authored and edited 10 books, 20 book chapters, 75 journal articles, and more than 140 conference papers.
+His research interests include systematic integrated circuits synthesis, behavioral modeling and simulation of linear and nonlinear circuits and systems, design and applications of chaotic oscillators, symbolic circuit analysis, multiobjective evolutionary algorithms, and analog/RF and mixed‐signal design automation tools.